MicrosoftLearning/deploy-and-manage-containers-with-azure-kubernetes-service/Instructions/Labs/Exercise_04_review_deployment_deprovision.md

    > **Note:** Verify that these are the resources you want to delete.
 If so, proceed to the next step.

-1. From the Bash session of Azure Cloud Shell, delete all resources provisioned in this lab by running the following commands:
+1. From the Bash session of Azure Cloud Shell, delete all resources provisioned in this exercise by running the following commands:

    ```azurecli
    az group delete --name 'acr-01-RG' --no-wait --yes